liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/00-intro/00-intro.markdown

 well as those of custom portlets.

-If you know something about how to develop Android apps, but need a start to finish guide on how to integrate them with the Liferay Mobile SDK, then you're in the right place.
-This learning path walks you through the creation of an Android app that interacts with the Guestbook portlet developed in the Liferay MVC learning path.
+If you know something about how to develop Android apps, but need a start to finish guide on how to integrate them with Liferay, then you're in the right place.
+This learning path walks you through the creation of an Android app that interacts with the Guestbook portlet developed in the [Liferay MVC learning path](/learning-paths/-/knowledge_base/6-2/beginning-liferay-development).
 When you're finished, you'll have an app that is able to do everything the Guestbook portlet is capable of.
 This includes adding, editing, and deleting Guestbooks and their entries.
 You'll even be able to use the Asset Framework features of the portlet.